CFC-Servers/GLuaTest/README.md

 <summary><strong>Running your tests locally without a server</strong></summary>
 <br>

-You can run your project's whole test suite in Docker with one command — the same runner CI uses.
+You can run your project's whole test suite in Docker with one command, using the same runner CI uses.

 **Requirements:** [Docker](https://docs.docker.com/get-docker/) with the compose plugin (Docker Desktop includes it).
-Linux, macOS, or Windows via WSL2 (Docker Desktop's WSL backend — Git Bash is not supported).
+Linux, macOS, or Windows via WSL2 (Docker Desktop's WSL backend; Git Bash is not supported).

 ### Quick start